projectvulcan/as400tail/README.md

 Monitors a physical file like Unix tail command.
 Auto refresh the display and show new records.

 ## Introduction
 This tool was written out of frustration when required to repeatedly hit Enter key on DSPPFM command while monitoring log files (PF-DTA) for incoming transactions.
+I wrote this for me but I hope it will benefit you too.

 ## How to Compile
 First, upload the source to your AS/400 using FTP or other similar means, then set the correct source type for each member: